10 QUESTIONS TO ASK YOUR CONTRACTOR:

 Get everything related to your project in writing and have it signed by

 both parties.
-This will protect you in the unlikely event you need to
+This will protect you in the unlikely event you have any problems.

 AND REMEMBER FOLKS, BUYING THE MATERIALS YOURSELF, DOES NOT SAVE YOU MONEY.
 IT CAN CAUSE YOU A MAJOR HEADACHE.
 BECAUSE IF YOU BUY YOUR OWN MATERIALS, YOU ARE RESPONSIBLE FOR ALL WARRANTIES.
 NOT YOUR CONTRACTOR.
 FOR EXAMPLE, IF YOUR TOILET BREAKS AFTER 1 YEAR, AND THERE IS A 2 YEAR WARRANTY, AND YOU SUPPLIED THE TOILET, YOU WILL HAVE TO REMOVE AND REPLACE IT YOURSELF, OR HIRE A PLUMBER.
 IF YOUR CONTRACTOR SUPPLIED THE TOILET, HE IS RESPONSIBLE.
 NJ STATE LAW DICTATES THIS.
 THAT IS WHY ALLOT OF CONTRACTORS PREFER TO GIVE YOU A LABOR ONLY PRICE.
 IT ELIMINATES THEIR RESPONSIBILITY.
 DON'T GET SUCKERED INTO THAT COMMON MISTAKE.
 THAT IS WHY CONTRACTORS GET A DISCOUNT ON MATERIALS, TO PAY FOR THE WARRANTY RESPONSIBILITY, NOT FOR PROFIT.